rpscruz/ncbi_genome_fetcher/README.md

 # ncbi_efetcher

-A script to automatically fetch genome data from the Nucleotide database of the NCBI.
+A script to automatically fetch genome data from the Nucleotide database of the NCBI, by querying by genome.

 ## Dependencies
 This script requires Entrez Direct: E-utilities on the UNIX Command Line, available here https://www.ncbi.nlm.nih.gov/books/NBK179288/.